studentkittens/lncs-pandoc/paper.md

 email: "susanne.kiessling@hs-augsburg.de"
 keywords: YubiKey, two-factor-authentication, Token, Password, Security
 abstract: |
-        Security of passwords and authentication issues in general are issues of high importance.
-Nevertheless a huge rate of passwords isn't secure enough and could be.
+        Security of passwords and authentication issues in general becomes more and more important nowadays.
+Everybody wants to secure their online identity and access to personal data.
+Two-factor authentication adds an extra layer of security to common username and password authentication.
+        The hardware token YubiKey supports two-factor authentication.
+This paper shows an introduction to YubiKey technology and applications.
 ---

 \pagestyle{plain}